martibonomi/FIonA-Plans-Analysis/README.md

 plotDVHs(plan = my_plan, plan.name = "My Plan", title = TRUE)
 ```

-in which you can decide whether or not to add a title or not on your plot.
+in which you can decide whether or not to add a title on your plot.
 If `title = TRUE`, the function will plot DVHs for plan *plan.name* as title, if `title = FALSE` the function won't plot any title, if instead `title = chr` is set to any string, the function will plot the string you provided as title.

 ![](images/dvhs_plot.png)